-5. Definitions
+6. Definitions

 Children - defined by the Children Act 1989, a child is anyone who has not yet reached their 18th birthday.
 'Children' therefore means 'children and young people' throughout.
+Note this legal definition is unaffected by the presence of a special educational need or disability.